Sylvia Sensiper, PhD

 All this positive press came to an end in 1971 because of research published in the

 New England Journal of Medicine.
-The journal reported that a very rare form of cancer called clear cell adenocarcinoma of the vagina and cervix, which until then was mainly found in women over age 50, had been discovered in four young women.
+The journal reported that a rare form of cancer called clear cell adenocarcinoma of the vagina and cervix, which until then was mainly found in women over age 50, had been discovered in 4 young women.
 All of these women had been exposed to DES prenatally.

 Further medical research has found that approximately 1 in 1,000 DES daughters will develop clear cell adenocarcinoma of the vagina or cervix.
 If caught in its early stages, this rare form of cancer can be treated and is often curable.
 A more common aftereffect of DES exposure is benign precancerous cells around the vagina known as adenosis.
 This condition rarely progresses to cancer, but should be monitored.

 Reproductive problems, such as anatomical changes in the fallopian tubes, cervix, or vagina, have also been attributed to DES exposure.
-These changes, in turn, may result increased risks for
+These changes, in turn, may result in increased risks for

 premature births, and possible